RP website text for book 10.30.25

 Directed by Bob Rafelson and Produced by Harold Schneider starring Debra Winger, Theresa Russell, Dennis Hopper, Terry O’Quinn, Diane Ladd, Lois Smith

 The next night, we got to create snow along 5th Avenue and on the awning of an apartment building.
-That was easier with no broiling sun.
+That was easier with no broiling summer sun.
 The next day they leave New York to go back to LA.
 Harold gives me a hug and asks if I could finish up the wrap in two days.
 No problem I say, as the crew nods in unison.

 Bob Rafelson and Harold were nice guys and in the circus that’s a hard thing to find.